confluentinc/jmx-monitoring-stacks/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/confluentinc/jmx-monitoring-stacks/)

+Dev-toolkit is an environment that allows you to easily create different configurations and deployments to verify the metrics exposed by different components of the Confluent Platform.

-To run a lightweight dev environment:
+To run a lightweight a **Default** environment, follow the next steps:

 1. `cd dev-toolkit`
-2. Put your new dashboards into the `grafana-wip` folder
+2. [Optional]: Put your new dashboards into the `grafana-wip` folder.
+All [existing grafana dashboards](jmxexporter-prometheus-grafana/assets/grafana/provisioning/dashboards) will be anyway loaded.
-3. `start.sh` -> It will create a minimal environment with a KRaft cluster, prometheus, grafana and a spring based java client
+3. `start.sh`
 4. For Grafana, go to http://localhost:3000, login with _admin/password_
 5. `stop.sh`

 ## Run with profiles

-Default profile will create:
+**Default** profile will create:
- - 1 Confluent Platform with 2 brokers (_kafka1_ and _kafka2_)
+ - 1 Confluent Platform with KRaft and 4 brokers (_kafka1_,_kafka2_,_kafka3_,_kafka4_)
- - 1 Confluent Platform with 2 brokers (_kafka3_ and _kafka4_)
+ - 1 kafka application implemented with Spring to fetch producer and consumer metrics
  - 1 kafka lag exporter
  - 1 grafana
  - 1 prometheus